Fuad Reveiz

-Fuad Reveiz (born February 24, 1963) is a former American football placekicker who played 10 seasons in the National Football League.
-He was drafted in the seventh round of the 1985 NFL Draft by the Miami Dolphins.
+Fuad Reveiz (born February 24, 1963) is a Colombian-American former professional football player who was a placekicker for 10 seasons in the National Football League (NFL).
+He was selected in the seventh round of the 1985 NFL draft by the Miami Dolphins.
 He also played for the San Diego Chargers and the Minnesota Vikings.
 He was a Pro Bowl selection in 1994.
-He played college football at Tennessee from 1981 to 1984, where he holds the school record for the longest field goal (60 yards).
+He played college football for the Tennessee Volunteers from 1981 to 1984, and holds the school record for the longest field goal (60 yards).

-High school
+Early life

 Reveiz was born in Bogotá, Colombia.
 He moved with his family to Miami, United States, in 1974.
 Reveiz played for Miami Sunset Senior High.
 During his sophomore season in 1978, he set a state record with a 60-yard field goal.